Dusty the Klepto Kitty

-Dusty the Klepto Kitty was a domestic Snowshoe cat who gained notoriety in early 2011 for his acts of "cat burglary".
-As of his February 2011 appearance on the Late Show with David Letterman, Dusty had stolen 16 car wash mitts, 7 sponges, 213 dish towels, 7 wash cloths, 5 towels, 18 shoes, 73 socks, 100 gloves, 1 pair of mittens, 3 aprons, 40 balls, 4 pairs of underwear, 1 dog collar, 6 rubber toys, 1 blanket, 3 leg warmers, 2 Frisbees, 1 golf club head cover, 1 safety mask, 2 mesh bags, 1 bag of water balloons, 1 pair of pajama pants, 8 bathing suits, and 8 miscellaneous objects.
+Dusty the Klepto Kitty was a Siamese cat who gained notoriety in early 2011 for his acts of "cat burglary".
+As of his February 2011 appearance on the Late Show with David Letterman, Dusty had stolen 16 car wash mitts, 7 sponges, 213 dish towels, 7 wash cloths, 5 towels, 18 shoes, 73 socks, 100 gloves, 1 pair of mittens, 3 aprons, 40 balls, 4 pairs of underwear, 1 dog collar, 6 rubber toys, 1 blanket, 3 leg warmers, 2 Frisbees, 1 golf club head cover, 1 safety mask, 2 mesh bags, 1 bag of water balloons, 1 pair of pajama pants, 8 bathing suits, and 8 other "miscellaneous" objects.

 He earned the nickname Klepto Kitty after bringing home more than 600 items from the gardens he prowled at night.
-His owners say his record theft is eleven items in one spree.
-He has been caught on camera carrying home a bra.
+His owners claim that his record spree garnered eleven separate items, and he was once even caught on camera carrying home a bra.

 Early years

-Born on March 20, 2006, Dusty is a Snowshoe cat who lives in San Mateo, California.
+Born on March 20, 2006, Dusty was a black point and white Domestic Shorthair who lived in San Mateo, California.
 He was adopted from the Peninsula Humane Society by Jean Chu and Jim Coleman.